Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 Pros:

-- Does not need to create a separate project to have a storybook.
+- Does not require a separate project to have a storybook.
-- Allows managing themes.
+- Provides an ability to manage themes
-- Views widgets on different devices.
+- Provides an ability to views widgets on different devices.

 Cons: